 Working topwater baits super slow will teach you just how many fish we all miss by working baits of all types way too fast, and these give you the ability to milk a single cast for all its worth.
 Often times the larger fish will barely nip the back of a super slow topwater, and almost always the judgement of a topwater should start from what it does at the slowest speeds and work up from there.

 Musky Lures Vol. 3 features Cory Allen discussing topwater lures that have very unique traits to enable super slow action.
 Learn why Cory likes fishing lures from H2O Tackle, Suick, TR Custom and Craig Sandell.
 These are some of the very best lure designers in the muskie fishing world.
 Just remember, what you think is slow may not be slow enough.

-Watch other muskie fishing videos featuring Cory Allen and out other instructors.
+Watch other muskie fishing videos featuring Cory Allen.

 Total time: 35:24